Viviane Araújo (fighter): Ultimate Fighting Championship

-At the weigh-ins, Jessica Eye weighed 131 lbs., five lbs. over the Flyweight limit of 126 lbs.
+At the weigh-ins, Eye weighed 131 lbs., five lbs. over the Flyweight limit of 126 lbs.
 She forfeited 30% of her fight purse to Araújo.
 She lost the fight via unanimous decision.

 Araújo was scheduled to meet Jennifer Maia on June 27, 2020 at UFC on ESPN 11.
 However, the bout was rescheduled in mid-June to take place on August 1, 2020 at UFC Fight Night: Holm vs. Aldana after both participants faced travel restrictions related to the COVID-19 pandemic.
 Subsequently, Araújo was removed from the card in mid-July after testing positive for COVID-19 and replaced by Joanne Calderwood.

 Araújo faced Montana De La Rosa on September 5, 2020 at UFC Fight Night 176.
 She won the fight via unanimous decision.

 Araújo was briefly scheduled to face Roxanne Modafferi on January 30, 2021 at UFC on ESPN 20.
 However, the fight was rescheduled and took place 10 days earlier at UFC Fight Night 185 instead.
 She won the fight via unanimous decision.

 Araújo faced Katlyn Chookagian on May 15, 2021 at UFC 262.
 She lost the bout via unanimous decision.

 Araújo was expected to face Alexa Grasso on January 22, 2022 at UFC 270.
 However, Araújo was forced to pull out form the event due to injury, and the bout was cancelled.

 Araújo faced Andrea Lee on May 14, 2022 at UFC on ESPN 36.
 Despite surviving an early knockdown, Araújo won the bout via unanimous decision.